mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 * E7: leading across multiple teams.

 On-call shifts.
 Stressful but great way to quickly learn a space.
 And how to communicate with other teams, debug issues. etc.

+Thinking about maintenance.
+You can create a cool system, but who will maintain it?
+Are you going to provide support the rest of your time at Meta?
+What about when you leave?